 Most programs offered by the Department of Psychology, Neuroscience & Behaviour do not require students to complete a thesis.
 (Only students in the BioPNB program are required to complete a thesis.)
 A thesis is one of several capstone experiences available to students in PNB, PNB Mental Health, PNB Music Cognition and Neuroscience.
 Students are encouraged to consider their academic strengths and career aspirations when enrolling in level IV courses.
 For example, students considering careers in public health, social services, or health policy may be interested in completing a Semester at CityLAB, where students work with staff from the City of Hamilton to co-create and design real-world projects.

-Step 1 (September 2024): Explore potential supervisors by reviewing faculty profiles on department, lab, and McMaster Expert websites.
-Visit the following links for a list of internal and external supervisors accepting students in 2025-2026.
-Review the Letter of Intent and prepare all necessary materials for submission in November.
+Step 1 (September 2026): Explore potential supervisors by reviewing faculty profiles on department, lab, and McMaster Expert websites.
+Visit the following links for a list of PNB (i.e., internal) supervisors and non-PNB (i.e., external) supervisors accepting students in 2027-2028.
+Please note that thesis supervisors should be affiliated with McMaster or St. Joseph’s Hospital.

-Step 2 (October 9th, 2024 at 3:00pm in PC 205A): Learn about different research opportunities by attending PNB’s Research Info Session (optional).
+Step 2 (2026 TBD): Learn about different research opportunities by attending PNB’s Research Info Session (optional).

-Step 3 (October 23rd) Meet & Cheese (meet the prof event co-hosted by the department and the student societies).
-The Nest (1st floor atrium in The Hub)
+Step 3 (2026 TBD): Attend Meet & Cheese, a meet the prof event co-hosted by the Department of PNB and the student societies.

-Step 6 (End of January to April 30th, 2025): Interview results will be shared by February 1st, 2025.
-Once you have found a supervisor, please complete the PNB Thesis Application/Permission Form and submit it to the Undergraduate Administrative Assistant via this Form for final approval by the Thesis Course Coordinator.
-The PNB Thesis Permission Form is due by April 30th, 2025.
+Step 5 (By April 30th, 2026): Complete the Thesis Application/Permission Form and submit it to the Undergraduate Administrative Assistant via this Form for final approval by the Thesis Course Coordinator.
+The PNB Thesis Permission Form is due by April 30th, 2026.
+If you have any questions regarding the Thesis Application/Permission Form or the Microsoft Form please contact pnb@mcmaster.ca.

 Students in the Neuroscience program are eligible (but not required) to complete an Honours Thesis.
-Neuroscience students can enroll in either NEUROSCI 4L12 or NEUROSCI 4L09.
+Neuroscience students can enrol in either NEUROSCI 4L12 or NEUROSCI 4L09.

 Students should consider reaching out to potential faculty supervisors in Fall or early Winter of level III.